-The EM341 integrates hardware support for a packet trace module, which allows robust packet-based debug.
+The EM35x integrates hardware support for a packet trace module, which allows robust packet-based debug.
 This element is a critical component of Ember Desktop, the Ember development environment, and provides advanced network debug capability when used with the Ember Debug Adapter (ISA3).

-The EM341 integrates an ARM® CortexTM-M3 microprocessor, revision r1p1.
+The EM35x integrates an ARM[®] CortexTM-M3 microprocessor, revision r1p1.
 This industry-leading core provides 32-bit performance and is very power-efficient.
-It has excellent code density using the ARM® Thumb-2 instruction set.
+It has excellent code density using the ARM[®] Thumb-2 instruction set.
 The processor can be operated at 12 or 24 MHz when using the high-frequency crystal oscillator, or at 6 MHz or 12 MHz when using the high-frequency internal RC oscillator.

-The EM341 has 128 kB of flash memory.
-The chip has 12 kB of RAM on-chip, and the ARM configurable memory protection unit (MPU).
+The EM351 has 128 kB of flash memory and the EM357 has 192 kB of flash memory.
+Both chips have 12 kB of RAM on-chip, and the ARM configurable memory protection unit (MPU).

-The EM341 implements both the ARM Serial Wire and JTAG debug interfaces.
+The EM35x implements both the ARM Serial Wire and JTAG debug interfaces.
 These interfaces provide real time, non-intrusive programming and debugging capabilities.
 Serial Wire and JTAG provide the same functionality, but are mutually exclusive.
 The Serial Wire interface uses two pins; the JTAG interface uses five.
 Serial Wire is preferred, since it uses fewer pins.

-The EM341 contains 24 GPIO pins shared with other peripheral or alternate functions.
-Because of flexible routing within the EM341, external devices can use the alternate functions on a variety of different GPIOs.
+The EM35x contains 24 GPIO pins shared with other peripheral or alternate functions.
+Because of flexible routing within the EM35x, external devices can use the alternate functions on a variety of different GPIOs.
 The integrated serial controller SC1 can be configured for SPI (master or slave), TWI (master-only), or UART operation, and the serial controller SC2 can be configured for SPI (master or slave) or TWI (master-only) operation.

-The EM341 has a general purpose ADC which can sample analog signals from six GPIO pins in single-ended or differential modes.
-It can also sample the 1.8 V regulated supply VDD\PADSA, the voltage reference VREF, and GND.
+The EM35x has a general purpose ADC which can sample analog signals from six GPIO pins in single-ended or differential modes.
+It can also sample the 1.8 V regulated supply VDD_PADSA, the voltage reference VREF, and GND.
 The ADC has one voltage range: 0 to 1.2 V (normal).
 The ADC has a DMA mode to capture samples and automatically transfer them into RAM.
 The integrated voltage reference for the ADC, VREF, can be made available to external circuitry.
-The regulator input voltage, VDD\PADS, cannot be measured using the general purpose ADC, but it can be measured through Ember software.
+An external voltage reference can also be driven into the ADC.
+The regulator input voltage, VDD_PADS, cannot be measured using the general purpose ADC, but it can be measured through Ember software.

-The EM341 contains four oscillators: a high-frequency 24 MHz external crystal oscillator, a high-frequency 12 MHz internal RC oscillator, an optional low-frequency 32.768 kHz external crystal oscillator, and a low-frequency 10 kHz internal RC oscillator.
+The EM35x contains four oscillators: a high-frequency 24 MHz external crystal oscillator, a high-frequency 12 MHz internal RC oscillator, an optional low-frequency 32.768 kHz external crystal oscillator, and a low-frequency 10 kHz internal RC oscillator.

-The EM341 has an ultra low power, deep sleep state with a choice of clocking modes.
+The EM35x has an ultra low power, deep sleep state with a choice of clocking modes.
 The sleep timer can be clocked with either the external 32.768 kHz crystal oscillator or with a 1 kHz clock derived from the internal 10 kHz RC oscillator.
 Alternatively, all clocks can be disabled for the lowest power mode.
 In the lowest power mode, only external events on GPIO pins will wake up the chip.
-The EM341 has a fast startup time (typically 110 μs) from deep sleep to the execution of the first ARM® CortexTM-M3 instruction.
+The EM35x has a fast startup time (typically 110 μs) from deep sleep to the execution of the first ARM[®] CortexTM-M3 instruction.